 So how do things add up?
-Is the Canon 5D better than the Canon T6i or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+Which of the two cameras – the Canon 5D or the Canon T6i – has the upper hand?
+A synthesis of the relative strong points of each of the models is listed below.

 - Better low-light sensitivity: Requires less light for good images (0.6 stops ISO advantage).

 - Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.